ajbogh/blather/README.md

 To run blather with the GTK UI and start in continuous listen mode:
     ./Blather.py -i g -c

+To run blather with the GTK UI and start in continuous listen mode where you only have to say the keyword once during commands that are 10 seconds apart:
+    ./Blather.py -i g -c -k 10

+    "[keyword] command" ... "command 2" ...
+10 seconds goes by ... "[keyword] command 3"

 To run blather with no UI and using a USB microphone recognized and device 2:
 ./Blather.py -d 2